veerleprins/staticDatingApp/README.md

 # staticDatingApp

- Since my dating app frontend has to go online, this is the repo.
+This is my static prototype for my dating app filter feature.
+For the repository and the wiki of the filter feature, you can click (here)[https://github.com/veerleprins/featureDatingApp].